dylankane/spanish-word-game/TESTING.md

 While developing this project I came up against a few issues and bugs, below is a list of the some issues I had.

 - While loop in the game.
 This piece of code threw up a few different issues/ bugs while I was developing it.
-When first written I had created an infinite loop by not having an condition to break or stop it.
+When first written I had created an infinite loop by not having a condition to break or stop it.
 I also had a problem getting the conditions to end it at the right points.
-Also calling the spanish word to be displayed caused issues.
-It went through a few different stages of eveolution until finally getting it all to work correctly.
+Also retrieving the spanish word to be displayed and a corrisponding english word to compare to the user input, without the word being repeated in a game caused issues.
+It went through a few different stages of evolution until finally getting it all to work correctly.
 Finished product below.

     ```python
         game = Game()